kemckinnmsft/M365HOL3001/instructions.md

 * **LinuxVM** is an Ubuntu 18.04 computer on which we install Docker to run the Cloud App Security Discovery log collector.
 * Office 365 and Cloud App Security are test tenants for the labs.

->:memo: We recommend using the [Cloud App Security documentation](https://docs.microsoft.com/en-us/cloud-app-security/what-is-cloud-app-security "Cloud App Security documentation") to have details on the different use cases, capabilities and configuration steps.

 ### Portals URLs